lord-zo/misc/config-help/config_hugo.md

 echo 'theme = "HugoTeX"' >> config.toml
 ```

+as well as edit the `config.toml` to have the correct title and url.

-The second and last submodule will be your project site:
+The second and last submodule (for now) will be your project site:

 ```
 git submodule add -b main https://github.com/<username>/<username>.github.io.git public